dtemir/web-development/README.md

 # web-development
 This a repository for my **web-development** projects.
-I am not very keen about the front-end, but I like working in the Django framework.
+I am not very keen about the Front-End (I mostly use available html templates), but I like working on the Back-End with the Django framework.

 The idea for my current project comes from my final project for CS50x.
 At first, it was going to be a simple Django blogging application(minimum style,